CokePokes/YoutubeExtensions/README.md

  How to install:

  1. Download the .appex files here
- 2. Copy them to Youtube.app/Plugins
+ 2. Unzip Youtube.ipa & copy them to /Payload/Youtube.app/Plugins
+ 3. Compress Payload folder & rename .zip to .ipa
- 3. Sign & Install onto device
+ 4. Sign & Install onto device
- 4. Open YouTube once & then open Safari to enable the iOS 15 safari plugin
+ 5. Open YouTube once & then open Safari to enable the iOS 15 safari plugin
- 5. Press the Share icon in Safari scroll app list > More > Enable Youtube
+ 6. Press the Share icon in Safari scroll app list > More > Enable Youtube

  Done!